KevinMarquette/kevinmarquette.github.io/_posts/2017-02-05-Powershell-Chronometer-line-by-line-script-execution-times.md

 # How does that work?
 This idea was inspired by Pester's ability to give you the code coverage of your tests.
 I took a close look at it and they did something clever.
 They set a breakpoint for every line in the specified script.
 Then after they run all the tests, they walk the breakpoints to see how many were hit.

 I decided to do the same thing and measure the time deltas between executions.
-I was able to flesh out a working prototype failry quickly and then spent the next several days polishing it into something usable.
+I was able to flesh out a working prototype fairly quickly and then spent the next several days polishing it into something usable.

 Because I have the line by line execution times, I also tracked how many times each line was ran.
 There are also other stats that I collect like average, min and max times.